bcace/bcace.github.io/tay.md

 **Space size**|1000 * 1000 * 1000
 **Threads (CPU)**|8

 Simulation workload is best measured in number of interactions each agent has during a simulation step, and for the same number of agents, distribution and space size it depends only on the interaction radii.
-Obviously these numbers are exactly the same regardless of structure used:
+Obviously these numbers are exactly the same regardless of the structure used:

 **50**|9.2973
 **100**|68.6986